What we offer / Specialised Programs

 During the assessment, a child engages in a series of fun, age-appropriate activities with a trained therapist.
 These activities look at key areas of development, including thinking and problem-solving, communication, motor skills, social-emotional development, and everyday adaptive skills.
 The process is gentle, interactive, and tailored to a child's pace, helping them feel comfortable and supported.

 The Bayley-4 provides valuable insights that help guide early intervention, therapy planning, and support at home or in childcare settings.
-For parents, it offers a clearer understanding of a child's development and practical strategies to help them thrive.
+For parents, it offers a clearer understanding of a child's development and practical strategies to help them participate and develop confidence in everyday life.

 Specialised